-he City Manager is appointed by the Council on the basis of executive and administrative qualifications and experience to be the administrative head of the City government.
-The City Manager, in turn, appoints all officers and employees of the City except elected officers and other officers appointed by the Council.
+The City Manager is appointed by the Council based on executive and administrative qualifications and experience to be the administrative head of the City government.
+The City Manager, in turn, appoints all department directors and employees of the City except elected officers and other officers appointed by the Council.